 The Business Management Administration Field:

 Business, Management, and Administration careers encompass planning, organizing, directing, and evaluating business functions essential to efficient and productive business operations.
 Business Management Administration (BMA) career opportunities are available in every sector of the economy.
-The knowledge and skills that you can gain and that you will use in the BMA career field include: academic foundations, communications, problem solving and critical thinking, information technology applications, leadership and teamwork, ethics and legal responsibilities, employability and career development, and technical skills working with a variety of marketable computer applications.
+The knowledge and skills that you can gain and that you will use in the BMA career field include: academic foundations, business communications, etiquette, and professionalism, problem solving and critical thinking, information technology applications, leadership and teamwork, ethics and legal responsibilities, employability and career development, and technical skills working with a variety of marketable computer applications.

 You Might Enjoy This Class If You:

 Like professional environments; are self-motivated and a self-starter; can multi-task and organize priorities; are detail-oriented and accurate; enjoy communication with others; have good reading skills; like problem-solving; and are a critical thinker.

 Accounting Clerk, Administrative Assistant, Customer Service Representative, Data Entry, Executive Assistant, Graphic Design Artist, Human Resource Assistant, Office Manager, and Small Business Owner

 Student Organizations/Community Enrichment: